batunpc/fragments-ui/README.md

 # Fragments UI

-> Simple but functional web app to test the back-end cloud-based microservice
+> Simple but functional web app to test back-end fragments microservice and manage authentication with AWS User Pool

 ## Instructions on running the app